skruv/skruv/README.md

 ## Docs

 The core of skruv is the render function.
 It takes a structure created by elementFactory and optionally which DOM node to write to.
+If the same object is passed to a render it will be moved or not modified, allowing for caching/memoization optimizations.
+Besides the normal attributes there are the following
+ * data-skruv-key: This marks a node as non-reusable, so that if any element without the same key tries to render to it it will be replaced instead of reused.
+ * data-skruv-finished: If you want to mark the result of a async task as incomplete (like for example a loader icon) you can give it the attribute `data-skruv-finished: false` and it will not be considered complete until we get a new element without that attribute.
+ * data-skruv-wait-for-not-empty: If you swap one generator for another or similar async work you might want to keep the old children to prevent flicker.
+Tag the parent element with `data-skruv-wait-for-not-empty: true` and skruv will not clear the dom children until there are new children to render.
+ * oncreate: Called with the element after it is created.
+Useful for attaching other libraries to the dom node.

 Utilities:
  * If you want to use scoped css you can import the css tagged template function and it's corresponding cssTextGenerator.
 The result of the `css`\`` call is a classname and cssTextGenerator will resolve with the full css for the application, prefixed with each classname.